mattdiamond/Recorderjs/README.md

     rec.pause()

 **pause** will keep the stream and monitoring alive, but will not be recording the buffers.
+Will raise the pause event.
 Subsequent calls to **resume** will add to the current recording.

     rec.removeEventListener( type, listener[, useCapture] )